cfengine/documentation/guide/installation-and-configuration/general-installation/installation-enterprise.markdown

 So that the agent is not affected by full disks it is recommended that `/var/cfengine` be on its own partition.

-On Unix-like systems, under normal operation CFEngine can consume 100 MB of the partition mounted where CFEngine is installed (usually `/var/cfengine`).
-On Windows systems, CFEngine can consume up to 1GB (usually `C:\Program Files\Cfengine`).
-The higher disk usage on Windows is due to lack of support for sparse files on this platform, which is utilized by a dependency of CFEngine (lmdb) when available.
+On Unix-like systems, a 500 MB partition for `/var/cfengine` should give you some breathing room, typical user reported sizes are in the 100-250 MB range.
+On Windows systems, CFEngine consumes more space because Windows lacks support for sparse files (which are used opportunistically by lmdb).
+5 G of space should provide some breathing room, typical user reported sizes for `C:\Program Files\Cfengine` are around 1 GB.
+As always things vary in different environments it's a good idea to measure consumption in your infrastructure and customize accordingly.

 The agent builds local differential reports for promise outcomes.
 The longer the period between collections from the enterprise hub the more